eljojo/faircamp-fork/manual/reference/03 Releases (release.eno).md

 ```

 A short (256 characters max), plain-text introduction text for your release,
-this is prominently featured atop your release page - make it count!
+this is prominently featured atop your release page.

 ## <a name="tags"></a> `tags`